 - Make sure that you have bought the correct school uniform including P.E. kit.
 Most items can be purchased from the school shop.
 In Secondary School, only black shoes are allowed to be worn.
 In Secondary you are required to wear a brown jumper rather than the pale blue one and shorts or skorts are not permitted. - Make sure that you have all equipment needed for school.
 A list is part of this booklet. - Keep in touch with your friends from Primary School.
 Share your feelings about the move. - Check out the school website at www.iaa.edu.jo - Read during the summer.
-The English and Arabic departments issue a suggested summer reading list, as does the Secondary Library.
+The English and Arabic departments issue a suggested summer reading list, as does the Secondary Library. - If you would like to get a head start on study skills, a couple of suggestions would be to attend IAA's Summer Writing Workshop of contact the various study centres in Amman.
+See your counsellor for suggestions.

 Most of all have a good rest so you are refreshed for your first day at Secondary School.
-We look forward to seeing you in August!
+We look forward to seeing you in September!